minex3d/anonymusk/README.md

 # anonymusk

-Artificial Neural Network enabled assistant in trend forecasting ERC-20 Token over the Polygon blockchain
+Artificial Neural Network enabled assistant for trend forecasting, deployed as an extended ERC-20 Token over the Polygon blockchain